How Often Should Your Criminal Defense Attorney Communicate With You?

 If informal requests aren't working:

-Level 1: Specific written request (the email above) Level 2: Certified letter requesting communication within 10 days Level 3: Request a formal case review meeting Level 4: Contact the state bar's client assistance program Level 5: Consult with a new attorney about switching
+Level 1: Specific written request (the email above) Level 2: Certified letter requesting communication within a reasonable timeframe Level 3: Request a formal case review meeting Level 4: Contact the state bar's client assistance program Level 5: Explore switching counsel, use our list of questions to ask before hiring

 You don't have to jump to the nuclear option.
 But you do need to escalate if basic communication isn't happening.